 - 3 cloves garlic, minced

-- 2 tablespoons freshly chopped parsley or dill
+- 2 tbsp fresh parsley or dill, chopped

 - Lemon wedges, for serving